nathanjhood/NonLinearFilters/README.md

 ![FirstOrderNonLinearFilter-MainImage](https://github.com/StoneyDSP/NonLinearFilters/blob/0d1e2eb78f942be89081301d01248a76dd01bcef/FirstOrderNonLinearFilter/Res/FirstOrderNonLinearFilter-MainImage.png)

-+ Initial implementation of non-linear 1st order filter is up and ready to go...
++ Initial implementation of non-linear 1st- and 2nd- order filters are up and ready to go...
-+ Many more coming soon!
++ More coming soon!

 ...stay tuned for more!